 A huge variety of animals live in abandoned groundhog burrows.
 Other small mammals like gophers, chipmunks, and ground squirrels may pop into a burrow to seek shelter.
 A passing skunk might take shelter in a burrow, or use it as a rest stop while walking with her kits.

-Other mammals, like raccoons, might set up home base in an abandoned groundhog burrow.
+Other mammals, like raccoons, might set up a home base in an abandoned groundhog burrow.
 This is especially common if the burrow is near human settlements.
 Raccoons like going through trash and refuse left behind by people.

 Less common uses for groundhog burrows include coyote and fox dens.
 As long as the entrance and tunnels are large enough, it’s possible.
 Some female foxes have been observed using a groundhog burrow as their home base to bear and nurse their kits.